-Political and economic instability in Nigeria opens the doors for a cornucopia of crime.
-On one end, you have the less sinister, more basic thievery and pick pocketing.
-On the other, you have armed robberies, muggings, abductions and car-jackings.
+The political and economic instability of Nigeria opens the doors for a cornucopia of crime, from basic thievery to muggings, abductions, and car-jackings.

 12/01/2009 - WorldNomads.com's roving medical expert and afficionado of Adventure Travel Health, Dr. Erik McLaughlin MD, suggests that travellers to Nigeria and Western Africa should review their immunization history in light of a recent polio outbreak.